EIDA/routing/doc/userdoc.rst

    configuration (in `/etc/apache2/sysconfig.d/loadmodule.conf` for **openSUSE**) ::

        LoadModule wsgi_module   /usr/lib64/apache2/mod_wsgi.so

-   You can also look at the output from ``a2enmod -l`` - you should see wsgi listed.

    For **Ubuntu/Mint**, you can enable the module with the command ::